List of Mentors for NZSA Mentor Programme

 Genre: Fiction, Creative Nonfiction and Poetry

 Ruby Porter is a prose-writer, poet and artist.
 She was the winner of the Wallace Foundation Short Fiction Award in 2017, and the inaugural winner of the Michael Gifkins Prize in 2018, with her debut novel Attraction.
-Attraction was written during her Masters of Creative Writing at the University of Auckland, and published in 2019 by Melbourne-based Text Publishing.
+Attraction was written during her Masters of Creative Writing at the University of Auckland, published in 2019 by Melbourne-based Text Publishing, and longlisted in the Ockham New Zealand Book Awards in 2020.
 It is distributed throughout Australia, New Zealand and North America.
 Her poetry, short fiction and nonfiction has been published in Newsroom, Milly Mag, Recess Mag, Geometry Journal, Antithesis Journal, Aotearotica, The Wireless and The Spinoff.
 A recorded selection of her poetry is available on New Zealand Electronic Poetry Centre.

 Ruby teaches creative writing at the University of Auckland, The Creative Hub, and in high schools.
-She has fifteen years’ experience as a tutor, and five years’ experience as a writing tutor.
+She has over fifteen years’ experience as a tutor, and has been a writing tutor since 2016.

 Area: South Wairarapa

-Sue Reidy is an Auckland-based novelist, freelance writer, manuscript assessor and poet.
+Sue Reidy is an Auckland-based novelist, manuscript assessor, book editor, and freelance copywriter.
 Three of her novels have been published internationally (The Visitation, Four Ways to be a Woman, L’Amore Secondo Miranda).
-Her collection of short stories (Modettes) was published locally.
+Her collection of short stories (Modettes) was published locally by Penguin.
 Her novel The Visitation was shortlisted in the NZ Montana Book Awards.
 She is a former Buddle Findlay Sargeson literary fellow and a former BNZ Katherine Mansfield short story winner.
 She has also been runner-up in the Sunday Star-Times Short Story Award.
 Her short stories have been anthologised and broadcast on Radio National.
 Sue’s poetry has been published in the Listener, Landfall, Jaam, Takahē, Bravado and International Literary Quarterly.
-She has participated in 15 local and three international literary festivals (Sydney, Brisbane, Wellington)
+She has participated in 15 local and three international literary festivals (Sydney, Brisbane, Wellington).
+She holds a Masters in Creative Writing with first-class honours from the University of Auckland.

 Genre: all genres except for romance and picture books

 Her YA manuscript, Ursa, won the 2018 Storylines Tessa Duder Award and was published in 2019 by Walker Books.
-Ursa went on to claim a 2020 a Storylines Notable Book award and was a finalist in the 2020 NZ Book Awards for Children and Young People.
-Tina was also editor of the Bateman NZ Writer’s Handbook (6th edition).
-She is a creative writing tutor, manuscript assessor, mentor, external examiner for AUT’s Master of Creative Writing, editor of NZ Author and has been a NZAMA member for more than 18 years.
-Her latest work, Ephemera, was published in March 2020 with Cloud Ink Press.
+Ursa went on to claim a 2020 Storylines Notable Book award and was a finalist in the 2020 NZ Book Awards for Children and Young People.

 Area: New Plymouth